Champions Retreat

 Champions Retreat is home to approximately eight Thoroughbreds retired from racing on West Coast tracks.
 We provide rehabilitation, retraining, adoption, and permanent sanctuary for the horses we take in.
 Our 18-acre ranch overlooks beautiful Hayden Lake in the panhandle of North Idaho.
 Surrounded by towering conifers and flanked by two creeks, this secluded, peaceful setting provides the perfect environment to connect with horses and nature.

 Our primary reason for existing is to help retired racehorses find the best possible future.
 We have adopted out several Thoroughbreds over the past four years.
-One has become a working ranch horse on a cattle ranch in St Maries, Idaho, one is becoming a proficient barrel horse in Rockland, Washington, and a third is going to Montana to be a hunter/jumper and trail horse.
-Another has been sponsored by one of our volunteers, who is training him as a hunter.
-Eventually, he will be marketed to the show horse community.
+One has become a working ranch horse on a cattle ranch in St Maries, Idaho, one is becoming a proficient barrel horse in Rockland, Washington, and another lives in Montana, training to be a hunter/jumper and trail horse.
+Two are in training to be safe trail horses that may become program horses or may find a perfect home.